 BCACG, Chair & Society of Friends of the Early Music Studio

 Caroline has been involved with the not-for-profit world for 20 years, as a Director with the Vancouver International Dragon Boat Society & Bard on the Beach; as General Manager of the Okanagan Symphony, and is currently a senior policy analyst at the Kelowna Chamber of Commerce.
 Caroline has sat on municipal peer assessment committees, and written cultural plans for a range of municipalities in British Columbia.
 She has assisted the Central Okanagan Charitable Gaming Association since 2007.
 Based in Kelowna, she works with NFPs throughout the Okanagan & the Kootenays, delivering workshops and working with multiple not-for-profit members.
 She is President of the Society of Friends of the Early Music Studio in Kelowna.
 As Chair of the BCACG, she now sits on the Board of Volunteer BC.

 Mary Catherine Williams

-During the past 18 years she has collaborated in community development initiatives in Campbell River with a focus on mental health and addictions prevention and supports, Reconciliation and community resilience.
+During the past 22 years she has collaborated in community development initiatives in Campbell River with a focus on mental health and addictions prevention and supports, community resilience and reconciliation.
 Volunteering has been a cornerstone for Mary Catherine throughout her life.
-She brings a range of experiences spanning social services, sports, education and government with roles on nonprofit boards, provincial advisories, as a sport official, in fundraising and board development training.
-Mary Catherine is currently the Executive Director of Volunteer Campbell River and is now part of the United Way of British Columbia Community and Investment Team in Central and North Vancouver Island.
+She brings a range of experiences spanning social services, sports, education and government with roles on non-profit boards, provincial advisories, as a sport official, in fundraising and board development training.
+Mary Catherine was the Executive Director of Volunteer Campbell River and is now part of the United Way of British Columbia Community and Investment Team in Central and North Vancouver Island.

 General Manager, Richmond Cares, Richmond Gives